dvklopfenstein/goatools_simulation/README.md

   4. As study size increases, sensitivity improves (e.g., better sensitivity, fewer False Negatives)
   5. As the percentage of 'actually significant genes' rises in the study set, so does sensitivity
   6. Using a version of propagate counts greatly improves sensitivity
-  7. Remove selected highly annotated GO terms _prior_ to running a GOEA
+  7. Remove selected highly annotated GO terms _prior_ to running a GOEA using these criteria:
-  8. Select highly annotated GO terms using:
      * **Highly annotated GO terms** (e.g., top 1%).
 Example in human: remove GOs assc. w/thousands of genes
      * **low depth** (near the top)
      * **high descendant count**